CumpsD/dotfiles/README.md

 cd <your preferred location>/dotfiles

 # Link as much as we can already
-./install
+./install base

+# On Ubuntu, also run:
-sudo -u cumpsd ./install
+sudo ./install ubuntu

+# On WSL, also run:
-sudo ./install
+sudo ./install wsl

 # Do an initial run which sets up a lot of dependencies
 pushd ansible > /dev/null